New to Forest Management?

 - Be Sustainably managed for timber and other forest products while recognizing the importance of water, wildlife, and recreation.

 Are you ready to become a Tree Farmer?
-Contact your County Chair, or ask your forester if they are a Tree Farm Inspector
+Fill out a Maine Tree Farm Interest Form, and we can help can you started.
+You can also contact your County Chair directly or ask your consulting forester if they are a Tree Farm Inspector.

 - All of our Tree Farmers Receive a green and white sign and personalized nameplate to display on their woodlot.